-So visit our car hire excess insurance comparison service now and get a quotation - you won't believe how little it costs!
+So visit our comparison service now and get a quotation - you won't believe how little it costs!

 You can also Compare Car Hire and Excess Insurance in one easy search with Moneymaxim using our unique money saving service.

-We have recently started (since the 1st February 2019) using Reviews.co.uk to collect reviews on our behalf - the most recent are displayed below.
+We use Reviews.co.uk to collect reviews on our behalf - the most recent are displayed below.

 As a policy we invite every user who has used our car hire insurance comparison service and visited an insurer to leave a review - and never request for a review to be hidden - so you know that you can rely on the scores and comments.

-We have been comparing car hire insurance for 10 years now, and during that time have been featured widely in the national press and on television.
+We have been comparing car hire insurance for well over 10 years now, and during that time have been featured widely in the national press and on television.

-When Martin Lewis offered his top tips on saving money on car hire he suggested we should be the first port of call in his essential guide to car hire - you will find his comments on car hire excess insurance 2 minutes and 4 seconds in.
+When Martin Lewis from MoneySavingExpert offered his top tips on saving money on car hire he suggested we should be the first port of call in his essential guide to car hire - you will find his comments on car hire insurance excess, 2 minutes and 4 seconds in.

 When you search for car hire insurance abroad we ask a number of questions designed to help us ascertain the type of policy you might need.